natforsdick/Weta_GBS/README.md

 Developed by Nat Forsdick, 2021.
 This project is led and funded by [Manaaki Whenua - Landcare Research](https://landcareresearch.co.nz/).

-This repo contains scripts used to analyse single- and paired-end GBS data from weta species, including _Deinacrida heteracantha_, _D. fallai_, and _D. mahoenui_.
+This repo contains scripts used to analyse single- and paired-end genotyping-by-sequencing (GBS) data from weta species, including _Deinacrida heteracantha_, _D. fallai_, and _D. mahoenui_.

-This work is associated with Forsdick et al., _Population genomic analysis of Mahoenui giant wētā (Deinacrida mahoenui) reveals no reduction in genomic diversity following translocation_, _in progress_, focussing on _D. mahoenui_.
+This work is associated with Forsdick et al., _Population genomic analysis of Mahoenui giant wētā (Deinacrida mahoenui) reveals no reduction in genomic diversity following translocation_, (in progress), focussing on _D. mahoenui_.

 Scripts were originally run on the [NeSI](https://www.nesi.org.nz/) platform via SLURM workload manager, except for R scripts which were run locally.